dyn-tools/dyna-nr-r6-importer/README.md

 # R6 Material Autosetup Tool for NinjaRipper

-This Blender add-on automates the material setup process for models extracted with NinjaRipper.
-Save time and effort by letting the tool handle the tedious work of fixing materials!
+This Blender add-on automates the material setup process for models extracted with NinjaRipper for Rainbow Six Siege.

 ## Features
 - Automatically configures materials for models ripped from R6.
-- Streamlines your workflow by eliminating manual material setup.
+- Create Lights
+- Delete Trash

 ## Quick Start Guide